GeorgePearse/tinify/docs/mkdocs/tutorials/training.md

 # Training Models

-This guide covers how to train compression models using CompressAI.
+This guide covers how to train compression models using Tinify.

 ## Using the Example Training Script